Relationships

 “The Lord is good unto them that wait for him… It is good that a man should both hope and quietly wait for the salvation of the Lord.”

-Understanding: Waiting on the Lord’s timing, especially before marriage, brings peace and spiritual maturity.
+In plain words: Waiting on the Lord’s timing, especially before marriage, brings peace and spiritual maturity.

 Questions people ask about this topic